slow-boat/U-boot-MR53/README.md

 - build environment setup `. build.sh`
 	- this will install the required gcc cross compiler to /opt if missing
 	- run `makemr53` to do a clean .itb build
+- latest u-boot.itb included here so you don't need to build it

 ## New u-boot commands:
 ### `run provision_all`